Plain Writing Act: 2015 Annual Report

 III.
 Ongoing compliance/sustaining change

 The national-program and regional offices have designated officials for plain writing who work in collaboration with the senior official.
 See appendix for a list of the designated officials.

 With institutional knowledge of the unique processes and various documents produced in their offices, these designated officials have implemented processes for ongoing compliance.

 These processes include communications officials' approval of documents; multi-level managerial review for plain writing; designating plain-writing coordinators in individual offices; and refresher training courses.

-Offices continue to follow plain-writing procedures that were already in place to satisfy the executive order and administrative orders that predate the Plain Writing Act.
+Offices continue to follow plain-writing procedures to satisfy the executive order and administrative orders that predate the Plain Writing Act.